lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 To improve training stability, we should avoid parameter updates that change the policy too much at one step. **Trust region policy optimization (TRPO)** ([Schulman, et al., 2015](https://arxiv.org/pdf/1502.05477.pdf)) carries out this idea by enforcing a [KL divergence]({{ site.baseurl }}{% post_url 2017-08-20-from-GAN-to-WGAN %}#kullbackleibler-and-jensenshannon-divergence) constraint on the size of policy update at each iteration.

-If off policy, the objective function measures the total advantage over the state visitation distribution and actions, while the rollout is following a different behavior policy $$\beta(a \vert s)$$:
+Consider the case when we are doing off-policy RL, the policy $$\beta$$ used for collecting trajectories on rollout workers is different from the policy $$\pi$$ to optimize for.
+The objective function in an off-policy model measures the total advantage over the state visitation distribution and actions, while the mismatch between the training data distribution and the true policy state distribution is compensated by importance sampling estimator:

 $$
 \begin{aligned}